Fascial ManipulationFascial Manipulation in Wasilla, Alaska

 Most people experience local soreness and muscle pain lasting 2-12 hours after treatment.
 In some cases, the local inflammation can cause pain up to 48 hours depending on the nature and duration of the symptoms.
-The FM techniques are designed to alter tissue behavior and restore normal movement patterns so this will modulate pain but the response is gradual and more importantly long-lasting.
+The fascial manipulation techniques are designed to alter tissue behavior and restore normal movement patterns so this will modulate pain but the response is gradual and more importantly long-lasting.

 How long does it take for the procedure to work?

 In some cases, decreased pain and improved mobility is immediate.
 Typically, it may take a few treatment sessions for a lasting positive effect.
 Again we are trying to cause mechanical, biochemical and neurological changes in the myofascial system without any drugs or surgery.
 Therefore, we are looking for a cumulative response to resolve myofascial stiffness, restore coordination throughout lines of tension and normalize movement patterns.
 These changes occur over the course of multiple treatments, typically 6-8 sessions.
 Once balance is achieved within the myofascial chains, it is easily maintained with intermittent or occasional treatment.

 How do I know if I am a candidate?